 It’s important that all client billable expenses are clearly identified and agreed between you and the client or agency before the start of any contract, so there’s no confusion.

 As well as the paperwork you’ll need to complete for the client, an online claim must be made to us via the My Parasol portal.
 We’ll also require all original receipts relating to your claim*.
 For every online claim submitted, an invoice will be automatically generated which we will then send on to the client or agency.

-Our sister company, ClearSky Accounting, is a limited company and contractor tax specialist that has over been in business since 1995 and shares the same values and prides itself on providing great customer service and no nonsense accountancy advice.
+Our sister company, ClearSky Accounting, is a Limited company and contractor tax specialist that has been in business since 1995.
+Sharing the same values as Parasol, the organisation prides itself on providing great support and no nonsense accountancy advice.